sarahhenderson/Crafty-Social-Buttons/src/README.txt

 == Changelog ==

 = 1.4.0 =
-* Optimised images (smaller file sizes, faster loading)
 * Added `crafty-social-button-image` class to button images for easier styling
 * Added option to cache share counts
+* Added [csbnone] shortcode to suppress share buttons on any post or page
+* Optimised images (smaller file sizes, faster loading)
+* Urlencoded post titles in links to enable validator compliance

 = 1.3.8 =
 * Added link buttons for Ebay, Vimeo and SpecificFeeds